|Distribution:||New South Wales, Queensland, Victoria, South Australia and South America.|

 Flowers are typical Hibiscus-like in shape and about 50 mm in diameter.
 Colour is pink with a deep red throat.
 The flowering period extends from summer through to autumn and some of the flowers may be cleistogamous (produce seed without opening).
 The individual flowers last only 1-2 days but new flowers continue to open over a long period.
 The seeds develop in a dry fruit which splits when mature into 5 fruitlets (schizocarp).

 P.hastata is commonly cultivated and is a hardy plant under a range of climates and soil types.
 It is quick growing but may become "leggy" with age.
 It responds to annual pruning to maintain a bushy shape.
+Given the extent of its spread in the wild, it is recommended that the plant not be cultivated.

 Propagation from seed is relatively easy and no special pretreatment is needed.
 Cuttings also strike readily.